-Sule couldn't close his mouth because of how the people at the teburin mai shayi were hailing him for being a warrior or rather how he refers to himself as.
+Sule couldn't close his mouth because of how the people at the teburin mai shayi were hailing him for being a warrior or rather how he refers to himself.

 "Ai da ka tsinke shi da mari before Malam Musa could stop you."
 The tea seller said.

-"That was what I wanted to.
+"That was what I wanted to do.
 Or even, punch his jaw till blood began oozing."
 Sule said blowing the air triumphantly.

 "Hmm, first time in history, anyi abun azo agani."
-A man that was seated on the bench opposite Sules' said.
+A man who was seated on the bench opposite Sules' said.

-The laughter of others echoed at the place, making Sule leave the place cursing them under his breathe.
+The laughter of others echoed at the place, making Sule leave the place cursing them under his breath.

 "Can you explain these?"
 Her father roughly shoved the papers towards her.

 "Ba wannan na tambayeki ba.
-But, its a good thing you bought it up.
+But, it's a good thing you brought it up.
 Who do you think you're to tell people you don't know what to do?"
 Malam Musa said in a soft tune.
 "Zubaida, not even your friend's father addresses me with 'Malam' or will you also go to him and destroy his property or slap him on your way to school?"

 "Baba, I was reading and he came and was honking so loudly that I couldn't concentrate."

 "Oh really!
-What subject were you reading, economics?
+What subject were you reading?
+Economics?
 Or were you solving some equations?"
-Her father had asked.
+Her father asked.

-Zubaida began feeling uneasy with the way her father was talking.
+Zubaida began feeling uncomfortable with the way her father was talking.

 "He's coming tomorrow with His father, make sure you apologize.
-Or will you also slap his father if he addresses me with Musa without the 'Malam' title or even, break their window if they honk."
-Malam Musa said folding the scripts and kept it where he keeps his papers.
+Or will you also slap his father if he addresses me with Musa without the 'Malam' title or even, break their window if they honk?"
+Malam Musa said folding the scripts and keeping them where he keeps his papers.

-"I'm sorry, I didn't saw you coming."
+"You may leave.""I'm sorry, I didn't see you coming."
 She said picking his file jacket from the ground.

 "Hmm?"
 Ruqayyah stated confused.